ryzendew/AffinityOnLinux/README.md

 **New to Linux or want the easiest option?** Use the AppImage:

-1. Download the AppImage from [GitHub Releases](https://github.com/ryzendew/AffinityOnLinux/releases/tag/10.4-Wine-Affinity)
+1. Download the AppImage from [GitHub Releases](https://github.com/ryzendew/AffinityOnLinux/releases/tag/Affinity-wine-10.10-Appimage)
-2. Make it executable: `chmod +x AffinityLinuxInstaller-*.AppImage`
+2. Make it executable: `chmod +x Affinity-3-x86_64.AppImage`
-3. Run it: `./AffinityLinuxInstaller-*.AppImage`
+3. Run it: `./Affinity-3-x86_64.AppImage`

 **Want full features and latest updates?** Use the Python GUI Installer: